tnier01/SafeRouteToSchool/README.md

 - contact to police (Tom)
 - get densitsy map from QGIS, and write down procedure for final report (Mirjeta)
 - statistics for accidents on route (Jan)

+#### possible new tasks
+- suggestions for textual start and destination input (mentioned by Tom)
+- activate highlighting manually (mentioned by Nick)